EWaterman/EWaterman.github.io/_posts/Ch6/0006-02-01-general-tips.md

 - **Don’t put balloons in adjacent panels right next to each other unless you want to reader to move there immediately.** By putting two balloons together, you’re showing the reader the next spot their eye should go too.
 Often times, adjacent balloons are accidentally placed too close to each other, resulting in the reader skipping over the rest of the panel.

-- **Avoid widows and orphans.
-Weird names I know.** Widows (a single word as the first line of a balloon) and orphans (a single word as the last line) generally make your balloons feel uneven.
+- **Avoid widows and orphans.** Weird names, I know.
+Widows (a single word as the first line of a balloon) and orphans (a single word as the last line) generally make your balloons feel uneven.
 This can be okay depending on the word but short words like “a”, “I’m” and “the” tend to look weird on their own.

 - In general, **balloon tails should extend out half the distance from the balloon to the speaker’s mouth.** This isn’t a hard and fast rule but is usually a safe bet.
 An exception to this is if it violates the following two points.